Overv/VulkanTutorial/README.md

    `google_analytics` line so daux doesn't try to load that.
 2. In the `daux.io` directory, edit `themes/daux/config.json` and remove the `font` line so that daux doesn't try to load an external font.
-3. In the `daux.io` directory, edit `templates/content.php` and remove the `<script>` block at the bottom that contains `disqus_config`
-4. Rebuild daux according to the earlier instructions so it picks up the template and theme changes.
+4. Rebuild daux according to the earlier instructions so it picks up the theme changes.

 We're working on improvements so in the future the above steps won't be necessary.

 Now with the above done, we can generate the static files.
-Asuming the daux.io and VulkanTutorial directories are next to each other, go into the VulkanTutorial directory and run a command similar to:
+Asuming the daux.io and VulkanTutorial directories are next to each other, go into the `daux.io` directory and run a command similar to:
-`php ../daux.io/generate -s . -d out`.
+`php generate -s ../VulkanTutorial -d ../VulkanTutorial\out`.

-It should genenerate all of the documentation into the `out` directory.
-The `-s` option tells Daux the source material is in the current directory.
+`-s` tells it where to find the documentation, while `-d` tells it where to put the generated files.

 Note: if you want to generate the docs again, delete the `out` directory first or daux will make a new `out` directory within the existing `out` directory.